PII Jailbreaking in LLMs via Activation Steering Reveals Personal Information Leakage: Conclusion

 \section{Conclusion}

-In this paper, we investigate privacy jailbreaking by steering the activations of attribute-discriminative attention heads using lightweight probes.
-We demonstrate that such steering leads LLMs to generate responses that not only bypass refusal behaviour but also disclose factual, personal information about data subjects.
-Overall, our findings highlight that privacy-related prompts with targeted steering can serve as a stress test for assessing the extent of memorization of personal information in LLMs.
+In this paper, we investigated privacy jailbreaking by steering the activations of attribute-discriminative attention heads using lightweight probes that predict privacy refusal behavior from the prompt alone.
+We showed that such steering not only enables LLMs to bypass refusal mechanisms but can also lead them to disclose factual personal information about data subjects.
+To support our analysis, we further proposed a privacy evaluator capable of assigning privacy-leakage labels to prompt–response pairs.
+Overall, our findings highlight that privacy-related prompts combined with targeted steering provide a stress test for assessing the extent to which LLMs memorize and reveal personal information.